Andrew Caspersen: Guilty plea

 On July 7, 2016, pursuant to a plea agreement with federal prosecutors, Caspersen pleaded guilty to one charge of security fraud and one charge of wire fraud.
 The statutory maximum sentence is twenty years, but under the plea agreement Caspersen and the government agreed on a sentencing range of between twelve and sixteen years in prison, subject to the approval of Judge Jed S. Rakoff (who described the federal sentencing guidelines as "irrational" in the court hearing in which Caspersen pleaded guilty).

 In a statement at the hearing, Caspersen said: "The people I harmed were people I cared for the most.
 I could not be more sorry or ashamed for my crimes."
 It is possible that Casperson's "compulsive gambling addiction and mental illness" may be viewed as a mitigating factor in sentencing.

 He has reached an agreement with the SEC which permanently bars him from the investment industry.

 Personal life

-Caspersen is married to his wife Christina, a fellow Princeton graduate who is an investor relations representative for Anheuser-Busch InBev.
+Caspersen is divorced from his former wife Christina, a fellow Princeton graduate who is an investor relations representative for Anheuser-Busch InBev.
 The couple lived in Bronxville, New York, in a home purchased in 2015, but sold the home in 2016.
 Caspersen has a home in New York City.
 He and his wife also own a co-op apartment in Manhattan.